JoshuaGross/objc-ios-benchmarks/README.md

 Objective-C iOS benchmarks for better understanding of Objective-C and the Objective-C runtime on iOS.

+## BenchmarkWeakVsStrong

+Is accessing a weak pointer faster, slower, or the same speed as accessing a strong pointer?
+Who cares?!
+Apparently, I do.
+If you need a weak pointer, there probably isn't a good way around that - but if they incur performance penalties, we may want to treat them differently than strong pointers.
+As it turns out, they're quite a bit slower to access than strong pointers.
+This implies that Objective-C under iOS does not use zeroing weak pointers.
+If you use a weak pointer more than once in a particular code block, it makes sense to temporarily cast it to a strong pointer so you only incur that performance penalty once.

+### Benchmark Results (iOS 7 ,iPhone 5)
+* Execution time of Weak pointer: 20.823044
+* Execution time of Strong pointer: 12.632833

 ## BenchmarkArrayDeduplication

 Benchmarks for different ways of filtering duplicates in Objective-C (specifically on iOS).